Connect with others who understand.

 Pressure

-Applying pressure to painful areas with the palm of your hand — or wrapping your body with an elastic bandage — may help relieve tension that worsens the MS hug.
-Some people find that lightweight, loose clothing works best when the skin feels tingly or prickly.
+Applying pressure to painful areas with the palm of your hand — or wrapping your body with an elastic bandage — may help relieve tension that gets worse with the MS hug.
+Some people find that lightweight, loose clothing works best when their skin feels tingly or prickly.

 Magnesium